Good table manners set the foundation for other important manners like respect for others, self-confidence, and being considerate.

 Not long ago I was a busy mom like you and I knew my kids needed to learn good table manners.

-My nagging and pleading at the table didn’t work and it was certainly no fun for any of us!
+My nagging and pleading at the table didn’t work and it was certainly not fun for any of us!

 Set a good example.
-First, I brushed up on my own table manners.
+First, brush up on your own table manners.
 There are many good books on the subject.
 My favorite resource is the 19th edition of Emily Post’s Etiquette.

 Make a list of the table manners that you want your family to know and use.
 Then break down the list into mini-lessons.
-I found that working on one or two table manners skills a week was best.
+I suggest working on one or two table manners skills a week.
 Master one at a time and check them off the list as you learn.